netspective/physia-2001/README.md

     Text::Autoformat
     Text::CSV

-The source for old version of pdflib which was used for this project can be obtained from URL http://download.devparadise.com/pdflib-2.01.zip.
+An old version of pdflib was used for this project.
+The source for this can be obtained from the URL `http://download.devparadise.com/pdflib-2.01.zip`.
 Follow the instruction in the source directory to compile and install this module.

 ###3.
 Oracle installation on Ubuntu-12.04 LTS.

-Oracle 11g is NOT officially supported for Ubuntu-12.04, but since it is a variant of Linux distribution, the Oracle installer can be easily fooled to resemble the system as RedHat Linux and install it.
+Oracle-11g is NOT officially supported for Ubuntu-12.04, but since it is a variant of Linux distribution, the Oracle installer can be easily fooled to resemble it as RedHat Linux system and install Oracle.
 Hence, the Ubuntu system need to be slightly altered to make Oracle install and work correctly.

 _Note:_ Unless explicitly mentioned all these operations need to performed as privileged user (or using sudo).